jackwasey/icd/cran-comments.md

 * Ubuntu 12.04 (on travis-ci) R 3.1.2
 * Debian jessie in docker with UBSAN and clang
 * win-builder
+* Windows 7 64 bit R 3.1.3 with gcc from Rtools

 ## R CMD check results